-Let's be honest.
-Some cars and drivers are simply more likely to get into accidents than others.
-And the fact that they're high risk is reflected in their car insurance premiums.
+Some cars and drivers are more likely to get into accidents than others.
+This high risk is reflected in their car insurance premiums.

-First, get a free online auto insurance quote to get a realistic picture of what your cost might be, based on your driving record.
+Get a free online auto insurance quote to get a realistic picture of what your costs might be based on your driving record.

 Take a defensive driving course.
 Check with an agent for approved courses.

 Trade in your car for a model with a better safety record or safety features.

 Follow all traffic laws.
 Going three years without a ticket may result in a decrease in your premium.

 Drive defensively.
 Significant discounts are available if you can avoid an accident for three years.